cdvx/time-tracker/README.md

 - Project can easily be run later on by running
 > `bash run-api.sh`

+- To kill the app and running processes, run
+> `bash stop-app.sh`

 - Test the application
 > Go to [home](http://127.0.0.1:5000/)

 - Run tests with
 > `pytest --cov=api`